peercoin/FindstakeJS/WalletProxy/README.md

 ```

 ## endpoints:
-port 9009 is hardcoded, todo: add port to settings.json
+port 9009 is set in .env file
 ```

 http://127.0.0.1:9009/block/count